SEMICeu/documentation/toolchain.md

 ### SEMIC setup

-[img]

 In contrast to the OSLO toolchain premisse of a single publication environment, i.e. a single website, SEMIC has decided to apply a decentralised publication strategy.
 Each data specification repository in the SEMICeu space is not only the source of the specification, but also the publication platform for that data specification by using GitHub pages service offering.

-In the OSLO toolchain terminology it means that each SEMICeu data specification repository functions as the pair publication and generated repository and aswell as a thema repository.
+The OSLO toolchain separates these functionalities (master data source, content generation, publication) in seperated repositories, making it then natural to combine the processing of multiple data specifications in one pair publication and generated repository.
 Instead of applying the OSLO toolchain setup to each SEMICeu data specification, the toolchain has been deployed in the assumption there is one SEMIC publication environment despite this technically is not the case.
 This deployment corresponds to a minimalistic setup providing already the most important editorial support for creating harmonised artefacts for all data specifications.